GaloisInc/helib-demos/simon-writeup.md

 multiplication is equivalent to AND.
 And shifts are shifts: multiplication by powers of two.
 You can see the coolness of homomorphic encryption coming through in how HElib overloads "+=" and "\*=" for ciphertexts (although we recommend using Ctxt.multiplyBy() instead of "\*=").
 In Ring\_2, addition is XOR, and multiplication is AND.

-We can derive NOT by XORing with 1.
-We can derive OR by using DeMorgan's law on AND.
+We can derive NOT for bits by XORing with 1.
+For 32 bit numbers, we XOR each bit with 1.
+Equivalently, we XOR the whole thing by 0xFFFFFFFF.

 >    [simon-blocks.cpp]
 >